Ontology or the development of an ontological system is not an

 traditional terms.
 As already pointed out, and as will become

-nominalistic in another sense.
-And as explained above: altho it
+And as explained above:

-is certainly not essentialistic in the metaphysical sense, it is
+definitely not essentialistic in the metaphysical sense, it is

 fully compatible with a conventionalist form of essentialism, or